Automated Knowledge Component Generation for Interpretable Knowledge Tracing in Coding Problems: Methodology

-To use LLMs to predict the student response to the next problem, we need to connect student KC knowledge with the textual input space of LLMs.
+\textbf{Soft KC Mastery Token Conversion} To use LLMs to predict the student response to the next problem, we need to connect student KC knowledge with the textual input space of LLMs.
 Therefore, following previous work~\cite{fernandez-etal-2024-divert,liu2023boltforsofttokens}, we transform KC mastery levels into \emph{soft} text tokens, i.e.,

 where $\text{emb}^{\text{true}}$ and $\text{emb}^\text{{false}}$ are the embeddings of the text tokens ``true'', and ``false'', respectively.
 In other words, we use student KC mastery levels $m_t^j$ to combine two hard, discrete text tokens (``true'' and ``false'') into a differentiable soft token $s_t^j$, to enable the flow of gradients during training.
 We pass this student knowledge information using the input format of \texttt{KC $1$: <$w^1$>.
-The student's mastery level on <$w^1$> is: $s_t^{1}$. $\ldots$} into the LLM for prediction.
+The student's mastery level on <$w^1$> is: $s_t^{1}$. $\ldots$} into the LLM for prediction. \\